tjohann/baalue_distcc/distcc_x86_64.md

-Using distcc with two i7
+fUsing distcc with two i7
 ========================

 I have two i7 computer which i want to use to crossbuild kernels for my a20_sdk and to crossbuild arm926 root filesystems for my ariettas or imx233 boards.
 Both computer are not so different other the age: